Parents and students pack Clovis Unified board meeting to protest mask requirements in schools

 CLOVIS, California.
-(KSEE) – It was a packed house at a Clovis Unified School Board meeting Wednesday night.
+(KGPE) – It was a packed house at a Clovis Unified School Board meeting Wednesday night.
 The hot topic, masks in schools.

 It comes after confusion when the state decided to require masks in schools this fall, despite new guidance from the CDC that vaccinated teachers and students don’t need to wear them inside.